xiaohan2012/signed-local-community/README.md

-# searching for local polarization
+# Searching for polarization in signed graphs: a local spectral approach, WebConf 2020

+# cite this paper

+To appear soon.

 # software dependency
 ## install python packages